 Repel Plant-Based Lemon Eucalyptus Insect Repellent

-There are few reliable alternatives to DEET and picaridin-based products, but the Repel Plant-Based Lemon Eucalyptus Insect Repellent Pump Spray is a genuine contender in the game.
+There are few reliable alternatives to DEET and picaridin-based products, but the Repel Plant-Based Lemon Eucalyptus Insect Repellent Pump Spray is a genuine contender.

 - It’s not oily or sticky.